Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Introduction

 \section{Introduction}

 We consider finite words over an ordered alphabet $\Sigma$ of size $\sigma=|\Sigma|$.
-A \emph{Lyndon word} over $\Sigma$ is a word that is strictly smaller in the lexicographic order than all its nontrivial cyclic rotations.
+A \emph{Lyndon word}~\cite{Lyndon1954,chen1958free} over $\Sigma$ is a word that is strictly smaller in the lexicographic order than all its nontrivial cyclic rotations.
 For example, for $\Sigma=\{\mathtt{a},\mathtt{b}\}$ where $\mathtt{a}<\mathtt{b}$, the word \texttt{aababb} is a Lyndon word, as it is smaller than its cyclic rotations: \texttt{ababba}, \texttt{babbaa}, \texttt{abbaab}, \texttt{bbaaba}, \texttt{baabab}.
 On the other hand, the word \texttt{abaab} is not a Lyndon word, since its cyclic rotation \texttt{aabab} is smaller than it.
 Also the word \texttt{aabaab} is not a Lyndon word, as its cyclic rotation by 3 letters is equal to it.
-Lyndon words have a number of combinatorial properties (see, e.g., \cite{Lothaire}) including the famous Lyndon factorization theorem which states that every word can be uniquely written as a concatenation of a lexicographically non-increasing sequence of Lyndon words (due to this theorem Lyndon words are also called prime words; see~\cite{Knuth}).
-They are also related to necklaces of $n$ beads in $k$ colors, that is, equivalence classes of $k$-ary $n$-tuples under rotation~\cite{FK,fredricksen1978necklaces}.
-Lyndon words have a number of applications in the field of text algorithms; see e.g.\ \cite{DBLP:conf/dlt/BonomoMRRS13,ApplicationsOfRuns,TextAlgorithms,DBLP:conf/soda/Mucha13}.
+Lyndon words have a number of combinatorial properties (see, e.g., \cite{Lothaire}) including the famous Lyndon factorization theorem~\cite{chen1958free}, which states that every word can be uniquely written as a concatenation of a lexicographically non-increasing sequence of Lyndon words

+(due to this theorem, Lyndon words are also called prime words; see~\cite{Knuth}).
+They are also related to \emph{necklaces} of $n$ beads in $k$ colors, that is, equivalence classes of $k$-ary $n$-tuples under rotation~\cite{FK,fredricksen1978necklaces}.
+In particular, a necklace can be identified with the lexicographically minimal tuple in its class, and thus it is often defined as a word of length $n$ over alphabet of size $k$ that is smaller than or equal to all its cyclic rotations (or equivalently, as a power of a Lyndon word of a length that divides $n$).
+Lyndon words and necklaces have numerous applications in the field of text algorithms; see e.g.\ \cite{DBLP:conf/dlt/BonomoMRRS13,ApplicationsOfRuns,TextAlgorithms,DBLP:conf/soda/Mucha13}.

-A \emph{de Bruijn sequence of rank $n$} is a cyclic sequence of length $\sigma^n$ in which every possible word of length $n$ appears as a subword exactly once.
+A \emph{de Bruijn sequence of rank $n$}~\cite{deBruijn} is a cyclic sequence of length $\sigma^n$ in which every possible word of length $n$ occurs as a factor exactly once.
 For example, for $\Sigma=\{0,1\}$ the following two sequences of length 16 are de Bruijn sequences of rank 4: